-The President is required to submit an annual budget in which total outlays do not exceed total receipts and 18% of the gross domestic product of the United States.
+The President must submit an annual budget in which total outlays do not exceed total receipts and 18% of the gross domestic product of the United States.

-The amendment prohibits a court from ordering a revenue increase to enforce the provisions of the amendment.
+The amendment prohibits a court from ordering a revenue increase to enforce the requirements.

-Congress is authorized to waive specified provisions of the amendment when the United States is engaged in a military conflict which causes an imminent and serious military threat to national security.
+Congress may waive specified requirements when a declaration of war is in effect or the United States is engaged in a military conflict which causes an imminent and serious military threat to national security.